 Why it’s not our top choice: It’s not ideal for groups, and its price is on the higher end.

 These stoves connect to refillable fuel bottles.
-These are generally filled with white gas, but other fuels are used, including kerosene and gasoline.
+They are generally filled with white gas, but you can also use other fuels, including kerosene and gasoline.
 This is ideal if traveling overseas.
-This stove type can be slightly more complicated to use (i.e., requires maintenance), but it performs well in cold conditions.
+This stove type can be slightly more complicated to use (in other words, it requires maintenance), but it performs well in cold conditions.

 We were impressed with the stability, even with large pots.
 It’s a bit noisy, but it’s a great choice if versatile group cooking is what you’re after.